Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/PrevalenceEstimatorDataExport.md

 The Prevalence Estimator Data Export allows users to pre-process CWD Data Warehouse sample data for upload and use in the [SpeedGoat Estimation Tool](https://public.spdgt.com/app/wtsurv){target="_blank"}.
 Of particular interest is the upper bound of the credible interval, which means there is, for example, a 95% probability that true prevalence is at or below the reported level given your sampling effort.

 Unlike the [**Simple Undetected Prevalence Estimator**](SimpleUndetectedPrevalenceEstimator.md), which does not use any auxiliary information for prevalence estimation, or the [**Probability Disease Freedom Using Clustering Model**](ProbabilityDiseaseFreedomClustering.md) which considers host clustering in prevalence estimation, the SpeedGoat Estimation Tool uses prior distributions to estimate prevalence.
-Only certain prior distributions are accomodated, so sample data depicting select species or sources may not be considered.
+Only certain prior distributions are accommodated, so sample data depicting select species or sources may not be considered.

 ## Geographical Scale
 * Administrative area, subdivided into a sub-administrative areas